amaan2801/Malaria-Cell-Image-Classification-using-MobileNetV2/README.md

 ## Overview

 This project presents a deep learning-based system for detecting malaria infection from microscopic blood smear images.
-It uses transfer learning with MobileNetV2 to classify cells as parasitized or uninfected.
-The system is designed to support fast and accurate diagnosis, especially in low-resource healthcare settings.
+It leverages transfer learning with MobileNetV2 to classify cells as parasitized or uninfected.

+The system is enhanced with an interactive Streamlit web application and Grad-CAM visualization to provide both predictions and visual explanations, making it suitable for real-world healthcare assistance and AI-based diagnostics.

 ---